djnavarro/arttools/README.md

 - `format`: the file extension (e.g., `"png"`)
 - `date`: the publication date in YYYY-MM-DD format (e.g. `"2023-06-02"`)

+To do:

+- Manifests should also have a `manifest_version` field so that if I later change the manifest format the reader can work out how to handle the manifest by inspecting that field

+### System name changes

+It's grossly typical that we choose a new name at the end of the process.
+Solution to this is to make it "superficial only".
+That is:

+- Don't rename source files
+- Don't rename the system ids etc within source files
+- Don't rename the output file

+But we:

+- Do rename the repository on github (e.g., from `series-rectangles` to `series-subdivision`)
+- Do rename the gallery folder (again, e.g., from `series-rectangles` to `series-subdivision`)
+- Use the new name in the `_gallery.csv` file

+It's not ideal, but it minimises mess, and ultimately ensures that the thing that gets published uses the correct name on the art website and on github.
+It also has the nice property of preserving redirects on github.

-### Publishing process
+### Publishing images to cloud storage

+- Optional, but desirable: move (or copy) the gallery folder to the `~/Bucket/djnavarro-art` folder.
+Gallery folders properly belong to the object store rather than the git repo, so we might as well have that reflected locally!
-- To publish the gallery folder, copy it to the `djnavarro-art` bucket on google cloud storage using the `series-upload.sh` script.
+- To publish a gallery folder, copy it to the `djnavarro-art` bucket on google cloud storage using the `series-upload.sh` script.
 For instance:

   ```
   ./series-upload.sh series-subdivision